ZhengLyu-Data/Lvzheng-Wuhan-Realworld/05_amazon_food_review_analysis/README.md

 ---

 ## 🛠️ Tools Used
-- Python
-- Pandas
-- TextBlob
-- Scikit-learn
-- Matplotlib
+- Python: Pandas, Numpy, Matplotlib
-- WordCloud
+- Google Colab/Github: For cloud-based development and collaboration

 ---